Grand-Place: Town Hall

-The facade is decorated with numerous statues representing the local nobility (such as the Dukes and Duchesses of Brabant and knights of the Noble Houses of Brussels), saints, and allegorical figures.
+The façade is decorated with numerous statues representing the local nobility (such as the Dukes and Duchesses of Brabant and knights of the Noble Houses of Brussels), saints, and allegorical figures.
 The present sculptures are mainly 19th- and 20th-century reproductions or creations; the original 15th-century ones are kept in the Brussels City Museum in the King's House or Bread House building across the Grand-Place.

 The 96 m tower in Brabantine Gothic style is the work of Jan van Ruysbroek, the court architect of Philip the Good.
 Above the roof of the Town Hall, the square tower body narrows to a lavishly pinnacled octagonal openwork.
-At its summit, stands a 2.7 m gilt metal statue of Saint Michael, the patron saint of the City of Brussels, slaying a dragon or demon.
+At its summit stands a 2.7 m gilt metal statue of Saint Michael, the patron saint of the City of Brussels, slaying a dragon or demon.
 This statue is a work by Michel de Martin Van Rode, and was placed on the tower in 1454 or 1455.
 It was removed in the 1990s and replaced by a copy.
 The original is also in the Brussels City Museum.

-The Town Hall is asymmetrical, since the tower is not exactly in the middle of the building and the left part and the right part are not identical (although they seem at first sight).
+The Town Hall is asymmetrical, since the tower is not exactly in the middle of the building and the left part and the right part are not identical (although they seem so at first sight).
 According to a legend, the architect of the building, upon discovering this "error", leapt to his death from the tower.
 More likely, the asymmetry of the Town Hall was an accepted consequence of the scattered construction history and space constraints.

-After various waves of restoration, the interior of the Town Hall is dominated by neo-Gothic: the Maximilian Room, the States of Brabant Room and their antechamber with tapestries depicting the life of Clovis, the splendid Municipal Council Room, the likewise richly furnished ballroom and the Wedding Room (formerly the courtroom).
+After various waves of restoration, the interior of the Town Hall has become dominated by neo-Gothic: the Maximilian Room, the States of Brabant Room and their antechamber with tapestries depicting the life of Clovis, the splendid Municipal Council Room, the likewise richly furnished ballroom and the Wedding Room (formerly the courtroom).